vrpisharody/GetClnData/CourseProject/README.md

 Course Project:
 ===============

+This project is in completion of the Course Part assignment of Getting and Cleaning Data course on Coursera.
 This course project has three files on this repo.
 They are:

 1. run_analysis.R
 2. data_mean_std_desc.txt